| |

 Sweet marjoram has small gray-green ovate leaves and tends to grow in a mounding, bush pattern.
 It has dense stems and boasts beautiful clusters of white and pink blooms in the summer.

 Sweet marjoram is as easy to grow as oregano, and it adds a lovely sweet fragrance to the garden.
-It grows as a tender perennial in warm regions and as an annual in cooler regions, making it a perfect addition to your indoor herb garden!
+It grows as a tender perennial in warm regions and as an annual in cooler regions, making it one of my favorite herbs to grow indoors.

 It has a flavor that’s sweeter and more delicate than common oregano but is still used in many of the same types of dishes.
 Sweet marjoram can lose a little bit of its flavor when heated, so add it to your dish at the end of cooking.